Insights & Metrics

 An environment indicator label will display by default on local development environments, and can be selectively enabled for non-production VIP Platform environments.

-By default a GitHub repository within the wpcomvip GitHub organization is created for every application and a branch is configured to deploy code to each of its environments.
+A GitHub repository within the wpcomvip GitHub organization is created for every application and a branch is configured to deploy code to each of its environments.
 By default, application code is developed in an application’s provided wpcomvip GitHub repository and deployed via the Default Deployment method.